-By closely observing the lifestyles and needs of people, Swami Vishnudevananda, a renowned authority on hatha yoga and raja yoga, synthesised the four paths of yoga into five basic principles that can be easily incorporated into a daily lifestyle providing the foundation for healthy living.
-It is on these five principles that the activities of the Sivananda Yoga Vedanta Centre are based.
+By closely observing the lifestyles of people, Swami Vishnudevananda, a renowned authority on hatha yoga and raja yoga, synthesised the four paths of yoga into five basic principles that can be easily incorporated into a daily lifestyle providing the foundation for healthy living.
+It is on these five principles that the activities of the Sivananda Yoga Vedanta Centres are based.

 PROPER EXERCISE (Asana)

-The twelve classical postures exercise every part of the body, stretching and toning the muscles and joints, the spine and the entire skeletal system.
-By maintaining the spine’s flexibility and strength, circulation is increased.
-They work also on the internal organs, glands and nerves keeping all systems in radiant health.
-By releasing physical and mental tension they also liberate vast resources of energy.
+The twelve classical postures exercise every part of the body, stretching and toning the muscles and joints and entire skeletal system, increasing circulation and working on the internal organs, glands and nerves keeping all systems in radiant health.
+By releasing tension they also liberate vast resources of energy.
 As yoga regards the body as a vehicle for the soul on its journey towards perfection, the asanas are designed to develop not only the body, they also broaden the mental faculties and spiritual capacities.